geo7/mypy_clean_slate/README.md

                         Add "# type: ignore[<error-code>]" to suppress all raised mypy errors.
   -o MYPY_REPORT_OUTPUT, --mypy_report_output MYPY_REPORT_OUTPUT
-                        File to save report output to (default is mypy_error_report.txt)
+                        File to save report output to (default is mypy_error_report.txt) --mypy_flags MYPY_FLAGS
+                        Custom flags to pass to mypy (provide them as a single string, default is to use --strict)
 ```

 [comment]: # (CLI help split)

-See `./tests/test_mypy_clean_slate.py` for a basic, self contained, before/after example.
+See `./tests/test_mypy_clean_slate.py` for some examples with before/after.